Divisiones Regionales de Fútbol in the Region of Murcia: Preferente Autonómica

 Preferente Autonómica is the sixth level of competition of the Spanish football league system in that community.
 The league consists of a group of 18 teams.
-At the end of the season, the first two teams (places 1 and 2) are automatically promoted to Tercera División RFEF (Group 13).
+At the end of the season, the first two teams (places 1 and 2) are automatically promoted to Tercera Federación (Group 13).
 Places 3 to 6 enter a second (knock-out) phase to determine one further promoted team.
 Last three teams are relegated to the Primera Autonómica.